bioimage-io/bioimageio-chatbot/docs/usage-example.md

 ![Abby, a biologist, willing to analyze biological images.](./screenshots/chatbot-biologist.png)
 ![Abby, a developer, willing to analyze biological images.](./screenshots/chatbot-developer.png)

-### How to switch chatbot's mode
+### How to switch chatbot's assistants
 We have three assistants built in the BioImage.IO Chatbot to cater to the different purpose and needs of the users.
-BioImage Seeker is designated for users that seek for information about bioimage analysis, it is equiped with 6 extensions including community-driven knowledge base, as well as online source like image.sc forum, web search.
+BioImage Seeker is designated for users that seek for information about bioimaging, it is equiped with 6+ extensions including community-driven knowledge base, as well as online source like image.sc forum, web search.
 BioImage Executor is desginated for users that want to execute model using BioEngine such as CellPose.
-BioImage Tutor is designated for users that seek for tutoring in bioimage analysis, it is equiped with Bioimage Books extension combined with web search and Bioimage Model Zoo search.
+BioImage Tutor is designated for users that seek for tutoring in bioimaging, it is equiped with Bioimage Books extension combined with web search and Bioimage Model Zoo search.
 ![BioImage Tutor](./screenshots/bia-tutor.png)
 ![BioImage Executor](./screenshots/bia-executor.png)